bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Clear
+- Cloudy
-- 68% humidity
+- 61% humidity
 - 11 mph wind
-- 11% cloud cover
+- 89% cloud cover
 - 48 AQI 🟩
 - 0.02 inches of rain in the past 24 hours